GIS4DEV/MiMiGIS/README.md

 ## Direction and Distance:
 Calculates the distance (in meters) and direction (in degrees) from an origin to a set of input features.
+Distance calculation is ellipsoidal, using the WGS 1984 geographic coordinate system (EPSG:4326).
+Direction calculation uses the World Mercator projected coordinate system (EPSG:3395).

 ### Example: Calculating direction and distance from Chicago's central business district to each of the city's census tracts.
 Example Direction Result | Example Distance Result